 Step 2: After clicking Update & Security, update Windows instead.

 Step 3: Press the button labeled Check for updates on the right side of the screen, and then continue to follow the instructions on the screen.

 Suppose none of the methods above successfully resolve the problem where PowerShell continues to launch during system startup.
 In that case, your only remaining choice is to remove the PowerShell app from your device.

 Step 1: To uninstall PowerShell, use the Command Prompt in administrator mode.

 Step 2: Copy and paste the command that is listed below into the command prompt, then hit the enter key on your keyboard.

 "Dism /online /Disable-Feature /FeatureName:"MicrosoftWindowsPowerShellV2Root,".

 Step 3: Keep waiting until the instruction is finished.
 After that, you should restart your computer.

-The issue of "PowerShell keeps appearing on Windows 11" may be resolved with the following few simple fixes.
+The issue of "PowerShell keeps appearing on Windows 11" may be resolved with simple fixes.
 Therefore, if PowerShell is frequently causing you frustration by launching on its own, you may eliminate the pop-up by using any of the alternatives above.
 Please let us know which of the methods was successful for you.
 You are welcome to offer any ideas or thoughts in the comments area.

 Was This Page Helpful?